 The participation of the Protection and Promotion of Children's Rights Section Commissioner Mrs. Neila Peka in the seminar organized by ENOC and BBC, held on 9-10 May 2019 in Manchester, England, titled "Children's Rights in the Digital Environment".
 This activity aimed to build capacities regarding child protection policies in the digital environment.
-The key focus was on strengthening and improving the work of independent institutions for the protection of children's rights, regarding the guarantee and observation of their rights in a safe digital environment and improving general child protection policies related to the General Data Protection Regulation, media and youths from ENOC member institutions.
+The key focus was on strengthening and improving the work of independent institutions for the protection of children's rights, regarding the guarantee and observation of their rights in a safe digital environment and improving general child protection policies

-- Ombudsperson institution representatives participated in the ENYA forum that took place on 25-26 June 2019 in Brussels, Belgium, which concerned the challenges faced by youths in the digital environment.
-ENYA is a project supported by the European Network of Ombudspersons for Children. - On 17 October 2019, in Tirana, the OP Institution organized the scheduled meeting of the South East Europe Children's Rights Ombudspersons Network (CRONSEE), focusing on the protection migrant children's rights. of During this meeting, based on the qualitative and quantitative data gathered by the participant countries of this network and based on their experiences, were prepared 15 recommendations of independent institutions for children's rights, part of the South East Europe Children's Rights Ombudspersons Network (CRONSEE)127 - The participation of the Protection and Promotion of Children's Rights Section Commissioner Mrs. Neila Peka in the Council of Europe Conference "The power of inclusion: Combating child poverty and social exclusion and promoting equal opportunities to all children" held on 13-14

-November 2019 in Strasbourg, France.

-The participation of the Protection and Promotion of Children's Rights Section Commissioner Mrs. Neila Peka in the International Conference carried out on 26-27 November 2019 in Kiev, Ukraine, titled "Protection of the rights of the child during armed conflicts", organized by the Commissioner for Human Rights of Ukraine.
+- related to the General Data Protection Regulation, media and youths from ENOC member institutions. - ➤ Ombudsperson institution representatives participated in the ENYA forum that took place on 25-26 June 2019 in Brussels, Belgium, which concerned the challenges faced by youths in the digital environment.
+ENYA is a project supported by the European Network of Ombudspersons for Children. - ➤ On 17 October 2019, in Tirana, the OP Institution organized the scheduled meeting of the South East Europe Children's Rights Ombudspersons Network (CRONSEE), focusing on the protection of migrant children's rights.
+During this meeting, based on the qualitative and quantitative data gathered by the participant countries of this network and based on their experiences, were prepared 15 recommendations of independent institutions for children's rights, part of the South East Europe Children's Rights Ombudspersons Network (CRONSEE)127 - The participation of the Protection and Promotion of Children's Rights Section Commissioner Mrs. Neila Peka in the Council of Europe Conference "The power of inclusion: Combating child poverty and social exclusion and promoting equal opportunities to all children" held on 13-14 November 2019 in Strasbourg, France. - ➤ The participation of the Protection and Promotion of Children's Rights Section Commissioner Mrs. Neila Peka in the International Conference carried out on 26-27 November 2019 in Kiev, Ukraine, titled "Protection of the rights of the child during armed conflicts", organized by the Commissioner for Human Rights of Ukraine.

-Other international activities
+5. Other international activities

 - The attendance of the Ombudsperson, Mrs. Ballanca in the Conference organized in light of the 20th anniversary of the Greek Ombudsperson establishment, held on 21-22 February 2019 in Athens, Greece.
 This Conference touched upon the objectives and contribution of all parties towards the protection of human rights and consolidation of the rule of law.
-In this event, the Ombudsperson held a speech on the "Freedom of Speech in the Internet Era". - The attendance of the Ombudsperson, Mrs. Ballanca in the meeting organized by the United Nations Economic Commission for Europe (UNECE) on 21-22 March 2019 in Geneva, Switzerland, in view of the support UNECE provides to European countries for the implementation of the Sustainable Development Goals (Agenda 2030).
-The Ombudsperson, Mrs. Ballanca held a speech on: "Connecting peace, justice and development through good governance in SDG16". - OP Institution representatives participated in the European Network of Ombudsmen organized by the Ombudsperson and CPPCR in Tirana.
+In this event, the Ombudsperson held a speech on the "Freedom of Speech in the Internet Era". - ➤ The attendance of the Ombudsperson, Mrs. Ballanca in the meeting organized by the United Nations Economic Commission for Europe (UNECE) on 21-22 March 2019 in Geneva, Switzerland, in view of the support UNECE provides to European countries for the implementation of the Sustainable Development Goals (Agenda 2030).
+The Ombudsperson, Mrs. Ballanca held a speech on: "Connecting peace, justice and development through good governance in SDG16". - ➤ OP Institution representatives participated in the European Network of Ombudsmen Conference carried out on 8-9 April 2019 in Brussels, Belgium, organized in the European Parliament for the purpose of including citizens in policy-making.

-127 The official letter with Protocol No. 63, dated 7.2.2020, addressed to the Albanian Parliament regarding the recommendations approved in the Regional Conference of the CRONSEE network,
+127The official letter with Protocol No. 63, dated 7.2.2020, addressed to the Albanian Parliament regarding the recommendations approved in the Regional Conference of the CRONSEE network, organized by the Ombudsperson and CPPCR in Tirana.